a women getting an ayurvedic scalp massage by an ayurvedic practioner

 Dinacharya or Daily Routine

-How does Ayurveda help maintain health?
 To maintain the health of a healthy person Ayurveda provides guidelines an Ideal Daily Routine called “Dincharya” and Seasonal routine called “Rutucharya”.
 The uniqueness of these routines is that it is in Harmony with nature’s daily and yearly cycle, respectively.
 DINCHARYA (IDEAL DAILY ROUTINE)What is Dinacharya?
-Dinacharya (दिनचर्या) refers to Read More
+Dinacharya (दिनचर्या) refers to the ayurvedic daily routine recommendations that

 Introduction to Ayurveda